 The best part about boundaries is that you (and only you) get to decide what your limits are.
 The hardest part is maintaining them in a world of family, friends, and lovers who will make you feel guilty for not making “special adjustments.”
 Some will even call you crazy when they realize that they can’t manipulate you.
 They will remind you of your bond, your history, how sorry they are… whatever they can to break down your walls so that they can get their needs met once again and/or feel like less of a sh*t for what they did.

-Boundaries are not malleable.
-Apologies from others do not disintegrate them, and they do not operate on a case-by-case basis.
+Boundaries are not malleable and they do not operate on a case-by-case basis.
 In fact, the more you have to explain your boundaries, the less you actually have.

-If your boundaries are not solid, then they are not boundaries.
+If your boundaries are not solid, then they aren’t boundaries.
 They’re just figments of the backbone that you wish you could somehow resurrect.